Gautam-Singh-Rathore/CodSoft/README.md

 ## How to Use
 Each task has its own corresponding directory with source code, explanations, and any necessary files.
 To explore a specific task, navigate to its directory and review the provided materials.

-## Contributing
-While this repository primarily serves as a record of my internship tasks, I welcome suggestions, improvements, and collaborations.
-Feel free to open an issue or submit a pull request if you have any valuable input.

-Yash Marane

 Happy coding!